-Prospective applicants are encouraged to attend one of the monthly information sharing events run across the Partners in Adoption Consortium.
-Following this applicants are encouraged to explore their interest in adoption further and to inform us if they wish to proceed with Southend.
+Prospective applicants are encouraged to attend one of the monthly information sharing events run by Southend.
+Following this, applicants are encouraged to explore their interest in adoption further and to inform us if they wish to proceed with Southend.

 As soon as we are in a position to pick up the application, a Registration of Interest Form is sent.
 Once received, they will be notified within 5 working days as to whether Southend will proceed with their application and statutory checks are then started.
-The applicants the enter stage 1 of the process which is completed within 2 months.
+The applicants then enter stage 1 of the process which is completed within 2 months.
 Southend allocate an agency advisor to support the family through stage 1.
 At the end of stage 1 there will be a formal interview after which applicants will be invited to formally apply and a written agreement completed.